-GUIDING PRINCIPLES FOR INSTRUCTIONAL SEL
+GUIDING PRINCIPLES FOR INSTRUCTIONAL SERVICES FOR ELS

-WAHS commits to implementing the following three

-al services for Els:
+WAHS commits to implementing the following three guiding principles in all of its instructional services for Els:

 - ELs possess a variety of linguistic and cultural abilities that are viewed as assets. - Focused instruction for these students builds on their cultural and linguistic strengths and provides meaningful access to a curriculum that is standards-based, cognitively complex, rigorous, and coherent. - All teachers are teachers of both language and content.